LiciaHe/painting_with_plotters/README.md

 ## About this Course

-**Painting With Plotters** is a virtual course that introduces Licia He's a method for making generatively-designed, plotter-rendered paintings using a variety of water-based paint.
+**Painting With Plotters** is a virtual course that introduces Licia He's method for making generatively-designed, plotter-rendered paintings using a variety of water-based paint.

 ![](assets/web_ver/00/00_banner.jpg)